AusRegistry/ari-toolkit/readme.md

 #### Java 6

-The Toolkit API was implemented in Java using only standard libraries (some of which are only standard with Java SE 6 or later) to minimise dependency on external resources.
+The Toolkit has been developed against the standard Java 6 API, and has no runtime dependencies on external libraries.

 #### UTF-8 Encoding